A/N Found this in an old file. Don't own Chuck.

 She sighed, up from the soles of her feet, all the way up, and out of her mouth.
 She could not rid herself of the sadness that settled on her last night.

-Yesterday, while he thought they were both under the influence of a truth serum, he had asked her if there was anything real between them.
-He had put it in his weirdly articulate way—asking if there was anything under their undercover relationship.
-Sarah had lied—she could resist the truth serum although Chuck did not know that.
+Yesterday, while he thought they were both under the influence of truth serum, he had asked her if there was anything real between them.
+He had put it in his weirdly articulate way — asking if there was anything under their undercover relationship.
+Sarah had lied — she could resist truth serum although Chuck did not know that.

-But that moment was a moment of unexpected clarity for Sarah, because she realized, as she was lying, that she was lying.
+But that moment was a moment of unexpected clarity for Sarah, because she knew, as she was lying, that she was lying.
 Damn.

 She licked her lips and began to wipe the counter down.

 Chuck was explaining something to her.
 She heard it but didn't hear it.
 She was looking at him, at his lips.
-And she was bizarrely conscious of her own, as if her entire consciousness had taken up residence in her lips.
+And she was bizarrely conscious of her own, as if her entire consciousness had taken up residence in her lips, as if her soul had collected there, dewy.
 Kiss me!
 Give me a moment of wholeness, of bliss.
 Free me from this endless self-denial, even for a moment.
-Kiss me, Chuck!

 Cover broke up.
 Broke up.
 Breaking.
 Something broke.